 Why is Pandit Nehru being credited for Chidambaram’s arrest

-New Delhi, Aug 22: There is a very interesting discussion that is on in the aftermath of former finance minister being arrested by the Central Bureau of Investigation in connection with the INX Media case.
+New Delhi, Aug 22: There is a very interesting discussion that is on in the aftermath of former finance minister being arrested by the Central Bureau of Investigation (CBI) in connection with the INX Media case.

 #ShameOnCongress— Prasanna Gouda (@prasannagouda23) August 22, 2019